PierreZB/Trading-Predictions-Framework/README.md

 	* The only fields that you may want to update here are the 3 last columns, the signals dedicated to machine learning.

+## Backtesting process - backtestStrategy.py

 Now that this is done, open the "scripts\backtestStrategy.py" file.

 By default, this file back tests all strategy outputs in the strategy folder you are currently using, unless you comment out the section to define the files list manually.

+The idea of this file is to run a backtest for each level of Take Profit / Stop Loss that you indicate in the parameters.
+By default, the process will also calculate a backtest without a take profit and without a stop loss (this will be done by setting the TP/SL values to 99,999).

-If you go with the default, update the following variables
+If you go with the default template, update your Min, Max and step for Take Profit and Stop Loss with the following variables:
 ```
 takeProfitFrom = 50
 takeProfitTo = 100